thegedge/personal-site/_posts/dev/2009-07-11-beginnings.md

 title: Beginnings
 category: dev
 tags: [java, score editing]
+description: Introduction to about a piece of score editing software I've started to build.
 ---

 So I'm going to start my blogging off with an introduction to my project: a free cross platform